-An exoskeleton that will make you super strong.
-The actuation will be weak.
+An exoskeleton that makes you super strong.
+The actuation is weak.
 It is only intended to illustrate basic exoskeleton principles.
 You will not be able to do more chin-ups and it cannot support your arm in a significant way.
-It rather provides a gentle guidance of your voluntary movements.
+It rather provides a gentle guidance of your movements.

 A plug-and-play device that works out of the box.
 You have to make it work, that is a feature!

 More details on the hardware and content of the tutorial can be found below.
 If you have any questions or suggestions, please write us.

 The EduExo is a one degree-of-freedom elbow exoskeleton.
 The hardware combines off-the-shelf components (motor, force sensor and Arduino microcontroller) with a rigid exoskeleton structure and cuff interfaces.

 The handbook is used together with the exoskeleton hardware to teach you everything you need to understand robotic exoskeletons.
 Topics covered are human-centered mechanical design, electronics, software and control systems.
 Additionally, basic human anatomy is covered to help you understand how human and exoskeleton interact.
 Finally, you will be introduced to how to use the exoskeleton as a haptic input device for a virtual reality or computer game.